 KEY SECONDARY EFFICACY ENDPOINT: CHANGE IN EPWORTH SLEEPINESS SCALE SCORE,* AS A MEASURE OF CHANGE IN EDS, FROM THE END OF THE STABLE-DOSE PERIOD TO THE END OF THE DOUBLE-BLIND, RANDOMIZED-WITHDRAWAL PERIOD1,2

-A phase 3, double-blind, placebo-controlled, randomized-withdrawal study evaluated the efficacy and safety of XYWAV for the treatment of cataplexy and EDS in adults with narcolepsy1,2
+Study 1 was a phase 3, placebo-controlled, double-blind, randomized-withdrawal study that evaluated the efficacy and safety of XYWAV for the treatment of cataplexy and EDS in adults with narcolepsy.1,2

 - Enrolled 201 patients (18 to 70 years of age) with narcolepsy with cataplexy, with a baseline history of at least 14 cataplexy attacks in a typical 2-week period prior to any treatment for narcolepsy symptoms1